Underwater Welding Careers

-Underwater Welding Career
+Underwater Welding Careers

 Are you interested in a career as an underwater welder?
 Most underwater welders are trained professional welders first before becoming certified divers.
 You must undergo training from an accredited school for commercial diving to become an underwater welder.

 Underwater welders fit into two categories, offshore and inland.
 You’ll have to decide which is best for you.
 Offshore welders often travel and work oil rigs, large pipelines, and marine vessels.
 Inland welders don’t travel as often and usually work in lakes, rivers, or ponds.